A strange thing happened to me while I was playing a video on Netflix via a web browser. It failed to play the video and threw an error that said:

-1. Show hidden files in your operating system.
+- Show hidden files in your operating system.

-2. Navigate to one of the paths below depending on your operating system:
+- Navigate to one of the paths below depending on your operating system:

-- Windows 8, 7 and Vista: C:\ProgramData\Microsoft\PlayReady
+- Windows 10, 8, 7 and Vista: C:\ProgramData\Microsoft\PlayReady

 - Windows XP: C:\Documents and Settings\All Users\Application Data\Microsoft\PlayReady

-- Mac OS X: /Library/Application Support/Microsoft/PlayReady/
+- MacOS: /Library/Application Support/Microsoft/PlayReady/

-3. Delete the mspr.hds file from the PlayReady folder.
+- Delete the mspr.hds file from the PlayReady folder.